 PACRA Maintains Entity Ratings of MCB Islamic Bank Limited

 MCB Islamic Bank Limited (MCB Islamic) is a wholly owned subsidiary of MCB Bank Limited (MCB).
 MCB has a long-term rating of "AAA" reflecting its robust profile, duly supplemented by its strong market position in the local banking landscape, established brand equity, and sound financial profile.
-MCB Islamic has embarked upon a journey of focused growth after the induction of new leadership.
-The area of growth is the supply chain vendors, where the group has good understanding and also a presence in one form or the other.
-The deposit expansion is expected to be exacerbated with renewed emphasis of Islamic banking and optimal use of network.
-Advances recorded an increase YoY whilst infection remained under check.
-MCB Islamic is a small-sized bank and has witnessed an increase of 27.8% in its customers' deposits.
-During CY21, it maintained its system share.
-The Bank’s continuous focus on the accumulation of low-cost deposits has resulted in a healthy current and savings (CASA) deposit mix.
-However, deposit mix and concentration need further improvement.
-Capitalization remains adequate as reflected by Tier I and overall capital adequacy ratio (CAR) of 11.7% and 12.1%, respectively, as on Dec’21.
-Going forward, the Bank’s equity base will increase after a capital injection of PKR 4bln.
-This is a great comfort to the ratings.
-The additional capital will be utilized for lending in several avenues.
-The management is positive under the new leadership about the growth strategy being crafted.
+The area of growth is the supply chain vendors, where the group has a good understanding and also a presence in one form or the other.
+The deposit expansion is expected to be exacerbated with a renewed emphasis on Islamic banking and optimal use of the network.
+MCB Islamic is a small-sized bank and has witnessed an increase of 20.3% in its customers' deposits.
+During CY22, recorded an inched uptick in its system share (Dec: 0.7%; Dec21: 0.6%).
+There is heightened focus on deposit mobilization, wherein the parent's footprints would help.
+The continuous focus on the accumulation of low-cost deposits has resulted in a healthy current and savings (CASA) deposit mix.
+However, the deposit mix and concentration need further improvement.
+Advances to Deposit Ratio (ADR) remain on the higher side, relative to peers.
+The financing portfolio in CY22 grew slightly lower than the industry, leading to a nominal change in market share.
+Exposures comprise largely private sector, mid-tier clients, concentrated in the Transportation, Textiles, Food & Beverages, and Services sectors.
+Asset quality indicators have recorded a decline over time, although they remain better than the peer average.
+The Bank’s equity base increased after a capital injection of PKR 4bln.
+The bank’s CAR recorded a sizable increase in Dec-22 and stood at 20.4%, which has a sizable cushion in place above the required limit of CAR at 11.5%.
+Profitability in CY22 was supported by growth in non-markup income.
+Going forward, under the new leadership, the management is positive regarding securing growth.
+The management intends to continue with its strategy of long-term sustainable profitability by focusing on mobilizing no and low-cost deposits along with high-earning assets and containment of operating costs.
+However, the ability to manage the asset quality will be critical for the Bank.
 The envisaged strategy will encompass a documented vision for the bank.
-The Bank’s CAR will record a sizable increase in Jun-22.

-MCB Islamic Bank Limited was formed as a banking company in May, 2014.
-MIB is a wholly owned subsidiary of MCB - one of Nishat Group's major concern - having strong presence in the financial sector.
-It started its commercial operations in October, 2015.
-The Bank is operating through 180 branches in Pakistan.
+MCB Islamic Bank Limited was formed as a banking company in May 2014.
+MIB is a wholly owned subsidiary of MCB - one of Nishat Group's major concerns - having a strong presence in the financial sector.
+It started its commercial operations in October 2015.
+The Bank is operating through 201 branches including one sub-branch in Pakistan as of Mar23 (Dec 22: 198 branches; Dec 21: 177 branches) branches including one sub-branch in Pakistan.

-The overall control of the Bank vests with eight members of the Board of Directors (BoD), including CEO & President.
+The overall control of the Bank vests with eight members of the Board of Directors (BoD), including the CEO & President.
 Board consists of two independent directors and five non-executive members.
 Mr. Raza Mansha (son of Mian Mansha) is the Chairman of the Board.
-He is accompanied with over two decades of diversified experience in various business sectors including Banking, Textile, Power, Cement, Insurance, Hotels, Properties, Natural Gas, Agriculture, Dairy etc. Muhammad Afaq Khan is a new president of the Bank since 31st March,2022.
-He has in his possession experience of over 33 years as an Islamic banking professional.
-Majority of the Board members possess extensive national and international banking and financial services industry experience.
+He is accompanied by over two decades of diversified experience in various business sectors including Banking, Textile, Power, Cement, Insurance, Hotels, Properties, Natural Gas, Agriculture, Dairy, etc. Mr. Zargham Khan Durrani is the new president of the Bank since 22nd Feb 2023.
+He has an extensive banking career spanning over 27 years.
+He was the Group Head of Retail Banking (SEVP) at MCB Bank.
+The majority of the Board members possess extensive national and international banking and financial services industry experience.